 The 15% gasoline content in E85 enables FFVs to operate normally under cold conditions; fueling a vehicle with pure ethanol (E100) creates problems during cold-weather operation.
 Ethanol can also be mixed with gasoline in lower-level blends, which provide many benefits but are not considered EPAct alternative fuels.

-Other than lower gas mileage, motorists will see little difference when using E85 versus gasoline.
-E85 has about 27% less energy per gallon than gasoline.
-However, E85 is typically priced lower than gasoline, so that cost per mile is comparable.
+Motorists will see little difference when using E85 versus gasoline, other than the potential for lower miles per gallon.
+E85 has less energy per gallon than gasoline.
+However, E85 is typically priced lower than gasoline, so the cost per mile driven is often comparable.